Is Microsoft Entra Password Protection ‘good enough’?

 With Specops Password Policy, admin logs identify on which password list a rejected password entry was found.

-You don’t need to abandon Azure AD or O365 to implement stronger password policies or to block users from using leaked passwords.
+You don’t need to abandon Entra ID to implement stronger password policies or to block users from using compromised passwords.

 still compromised